Customer Retention Tips and Trick

 Every business has had an experience with an unhappy customer.
 It can be unpleasant, frustrating and downright challenging, but you can turn this negative into a positive.

 It’s not possible to make everyone happy, all of the time.
 There will always be some complaints.
-It’s how you react to these complaints that will determine the final outcome.
-Can you really turn an unhappy customer into a lifelong fan?
+It’s how you react to these complaints that will determine the outcome.
+Can you turn an unhappy customer into a lifelong fan?
 Of course!
 Here’s how:

 Listen to their Complaints

 The majority of unhappy customers won’t complain directly to you – they’ll talk to their friends or vent on social media.
 There’s not much you can do about this.